I’m Marie-Pier Plouffe-Demers, a postdoctoral researcher at Yale University.

-During my doctoral work, I led cross-cultural projects in eight world regions, collaborated internationally on studies of face perception and emotion inference, and completed research internships at the FaceSyntax Lab (University of Glasgow), at LUDICA (Rivière-des-Prairies Hospital in Montreal), the SLIC lab (UQAM’s linguistics department) and at the Center of Cognition and Brain Disorders (Hangzhou Normal University, China).
+I also collaborated internationally on studies of face perception and emotion inference, and completed research internships at the FaceSyntax Lab (University of Glasgow), LUDICA (Rivière-des-Prairies Hospital, Montreal), the SLIC lab (UQAM Linguistics), and the Center of Cognition and Brain Disorders (Hangzhou Normal University, China).

-In January 2026, I will begin a postdoctoral fellowship at Yale University’s Affective Science and Culture Lab with Prof. Maria Gendron, where I will extend this work by examining how people integrate facial and contextual cues when interpreting emotions, and how features such as ambiguity and intensity shape perception and behavior.
+At Yale’s Affective Science and Culture Lab (Prof. Maria Gendron), I examine how people integrate facial and contextual cues when interpreting emotions, with a focus on how signal features such as ambiguity and intensity shape cue weighting and influence behavior.

 Interest